endorama/endorama.github.io/content/about/index.md

 I'm a software engineer based in Italy.

-I'm currently working at Elastic, the search company.
+I'm currently working at [Elastic](https://www.elastic.co/), the search company, as a software engineer in the Integrations team for Elastic Observability.